loopbackio/loopback.io/pages/zh/lb2/Security-advisory-01-09-2015.md

 {% include warning.html content="

-**I**f you installed LoopBack connectors for PostgreSQL, Microsoft SQL Server, Oracle, or MySQL prior to **9 Jan 2015** you need update the affected packages.
+**If** you installed LoopBack connectors for PostgreSQL, Microsoft SQL Server, Oracle, or MySQL prior to **9 Jan 2015** you need update the affected packages.

 " %}